GES

 Consumer & Producer Surplus

-Consumer Surplus is the difference between what consumers are willing to pay and what they actually pay.
-Graphically, it is the area between the demand curve and the market price line.
-A lower market price increases consumer surplus.
-Producer Surplus is the difference between the market price and the minimum price at which producers are willing to supply.
-It is the area between the supply curve and the market price line.
-A higher market price increases producer surplus.
-Total economic surplus (social welfare) = consumer surplus + producer surplus.
-It is maximised at market equilibrium — any deviation causes deadweight loss.
-Deadweight loss (welfare loss) occurs when markets are not in equilibrium due to: (1) Taxation: A tax drives a wedge between buyer's price and seller's price — the lost surplus not captured by either buyers, sellers, or government is the deadweight loss.
-Excise duty on petrol creates significant deadweight loss but is justified on revenue grounds.
-(2) Price controls: Price ceilings (DPCO drug pricing) transfer surplus from producers to consumers but create shortages and deadweight loss.
-Price floors (MSP) transfer surplus from consumers to producers but create surpluses requiring government procurement spending — FCI's annual food subsidy bill exceeded Rs 2 lakh crore in 2023-24.
-(3) Monopoly: A monopolist restricts output below competitive level to charge higher prices — creating deadweight loss.
-India's Competition Commission (CCI) monitors anti-competitive practices that reduce total surplus.
+Consumer Surplus: Difference between willingness to pay and actual price paid.
+Area between demand curve and market price line.
+Lower prices increase it.
+Producer Surplus: Difference between market price and minimum acceptable price.
+Area between supply curve and market price.
+Higher prices increase it.
+Total economic surplus = consumer surplus + producer surplus.
+Maximised at equilibrium.
+Deviations cause deadweight loss.
+Taxation drives a wedge between buyer and seller prices.
+The lost surplus not captured by anyone is deadweight loss.
+Petrol excise creates significant deadweight loss but is justified on revenue grounds.
+Price ceilings (DPCO drug pricing) transfer surplus from producers to consumers but create shortages and deadweight loss.
+Price floors (MSP) transfer surplus from consumers to producers but require government procurement spending.
+FCI's food subsidy exceeded Rs 2 lakh crore in 2023-24.
+Monopoly restricts output below competitive levels for higher prices, creating deadweight loss.
+CCI monitors anti-competitive practices that reduce total surplus.
+Exam tip: Deadweight loss from taxation is a Prelims favourite.
+Know the diagram logic.

 Government Intervention — Price Controls in India